SAP/WebClientDevGuide/README.md

 | - | - |
 | *object* | The memory object of the form<br> {<br> memory: { myKey: 'myValue', ... },<br> merge: true or false<br>} |

-The 'merge' flag in the return object behaves as follows: If set to true, the payload is merged with the existing memory, overriding common keys, but keeping the ones absent from the payload.
+The 'merge' flag in the return object behaves as follows: If set to `true`, the payload is merged with the existing memory, overriding common keys, but keeping the ones absent from the payload.
 If set to `false` or `missing`, the memory is replaced entirely by your payload.

 ### onMessage(payload)